munhoz2k/trilha-react/README.md

+# Front-end page with React
-# This is my first React project guys, i'll be doing a really nice project, I promise.
+-- This is my first React project guys, i'll be doing a really nice project, I promise.
 > I'll change it to TS soon, still learning the basics, keep calm...